-Try this Mango Banana Smoothie with Passion Fruit for a burst of tropical flavor.
-For a quick breakfast on a hot day, a creamy mango smoothie is just what you need.
+Try this Mango Passion Fruit Smoothie for a burst of tropical flavor.
+A tropical smoothie is just what you need for a quick breakfast or afternoon treat on a hot day!

 My Trip to the Sleepy Lizard Avocado Farm

-This morning I visited The Sleepy Lizard Avocado Farm in The Redlands, north of Key Largo.
+I recently visited The Sleepy Lizard Avocado Farm in The Redlands, a farming community north of Key Largo.
 I came home with a big bag of fruit that I picked right off the trees.

-Tom Siddons, the owner of the farm, was a very gracious host and gave me a grand tour.
-The avocados that the farm's known for weren't quite ready to be picked, but the mangoes were ripe and juicy!
+Tom Siddons, the farm's owner, was a very gracious host and gave me a grand tour.
+The avocados the farm is known for weren't ready to be picked, but the mangoes were ripe and juicy!

-Tom has a wildly successful YouTube channel where you can learn all about growing avocados and mangoes at home.
+Tom runs a wildly successful YouTube channel where you can learn everything about growing avocados and mangoes at home.

-Sure, you might get mangoes and bananas from the supermarket, but when they ripen on the tree, they're warm, sweet, and have a creamy texture, much different than store-bought fruit.
+You might buy mangoes and bananas from the supermarket, but when they ripen on the tree, they're warm, sweet, and have a creamy texture, quite different than store-bought fruit.

 You can order fresh mangoes and avocados from Tom.
-He ships every Monday and Tuesday.
-Go to The Sleepy Lizard Avocado Farm for more information.
+He ships on Mondays and Tuesdays.
+Visit The Sleepy Lizard Avocado Farm for more information.

-Once you have fresh mangos, you'll have to think long and hard before buying another mango at the grocery store.
+Once you have fresh mangoes, you'll think twice before buying another one at the grocery store.

-If you're down in the upper Keys, you can pick up Sleeping Lizard and other local fruit at Robert is Here, a local produce market in Homestead.
+If you're visiting the Upper Keys, you can find Sleeping Lizard and other local fruits at Robert is Here, a produce market in Homestead.

 - The Mango in this recipe is tree-ripened and so sweet.
 It's the kind of fruit you can't take one bite of.